B.A. in English

 The B.A. in English provides students with a broad foundation in literature in English, including British and American literature, through a number of survey courses and then allows students considerable individual choice from a rich array of courses that add depth to their programs.
 All English courses value and hone analytical, writing and speaking skills; thus, an English major is excellent preparation for careers in business, law, medicine, and education, as well as for graduate study in literature.

 We also cooperate with the Education Program to offer the Bachelor of Science degree in English/Childhood Education with optional annotation in Middle Childhood Education.
-Students planning to teach grades 7-12 may complete the B.A. in English, leading to the Master of Arts in Teaching.
+Students planning to teach grades 7-12 may complete the B.A. in English.
 Students who intend to enter the professional Physical Therapy or Occupational Therapy program may complete the B.A. in English, leading to the Doctor of Physical Therapy or the M.S. in Occupational Therapy.

 - small class sizes